- Examine the status of membership on an ongoing basis, including retention, recruitment and member satisfaction;

 - Review messaging with in-house design departments with the plan to focus on this target audience.
 Seek input from in-house design managers.
 Recognize in-house interest in professional development, need to fight complacency.

-The Communications Committee oversees and assists with the development of all content posted to the RGD website and shared in our e-newsletter, RGD Word.
+This Committee oversees and assists with the development of content to promote various levels of RGD Membership.

-This program is only open to Provisional RGDs and Student RGDs in their final year of study may sign up for Mentorship Program.
-For a period of 9 months, you will have 6 sessions with your Mentor, 1 hour each.
+This program is open to Provisional RGDs and Student RGDs in their final year of study may sign up for Mentorship Program.
+For a period of 9 months, Mentees have 6 sessions with a Mentor, 1 hour each.
 Sessions can be held locally or remotely depending on the location of both the Mentor and Mentee.
-How to get involved: Email .

 Chair & VP: Brent Long RGD, Markham